WordPress/wp-movies-demo/README.md

    npx wp-env start
    ```

-4. Activate the WP Movies plugin and the WP Movies theme by running:
+4. Activate the WP Movies theme by running:

     ```sh
-    npx wp-env run cli "wp theme activate wp-movies-theme" npx wp-env run cli "wp plugin activate wp-movies-demo"
+    npx wp-env run cli "wp theme activate wp-movies-theme"
     ```

+    Or you can also just activate the theme manually in **Appearance > Themes**.

 5. Go to the admin (user: `admin`, password: `password`) and import the Movie data into the WordPress:
     1. Go to **Tools > Import > WordPress** and click on _Run Importer_.